imranMnts/bitrise-step-image-overlayer/README.md

   - You can provide just one image's path, the step will add icons to this one only
   - You can provide a folder's path where we many images, the step will add icons to them
 - Left **and/or** right icons which will be added on the source image
+  - You can provide just one image's path, the step will add it to source image
+  - You can provide a text, this step will convert it to an image and add it to source image

 <br/>